ron-johnson-kek/BushFireBot/README.md

 These two experiences combined with my recent intrest in twitch and coding have inspired me to try my best at creating a twitch chat bot that can relay accurate and helpful information to users who may be affected by wildfires.

-As of Summer 2021 I will be working on making the bot relay wildfire information specifically in Canada.
+As of Summer 2022 I will be working on making the bot usable in everyday twitch chat.

 ## Code
 I am extremely new to coding with Javascript and most of my experience is from writing my first twich chat bot, ron__bot, in the last couple months.
 Tha being said feel free to see what I have done with this bot and to suggest how I might do things better.
 Again I am a noob with this stuff.